Estuary

 Step 1.
 Configure SQL Server for CDC

 In SQL Server, change data capture utilizes the SQL Server Agent to log insertions, updates, and deletions occurring in a table.
-So, it makes these data changes accessible to be easily consumed using a relational format.
+Thus, it makes these data changes accessible and easily consumed using a relational format.

 There are some prerequisites required to enable CDC in SQL Server.
 You can use this init.sql script to automate the creation of these objects, just make sure to update the variables before executing it.